-The STIP cash payment made to Ms Sutton in 2016 was determined by assessing individual and business performance in 2015 against objectives set for that year.
+The STIP cash payment made to Ms Sutton in 2017 was determined by assessing individual and business performance in 2016 against objectives set for that year.

-The following individual objectives were set for Ms Sutton for 2015:
+The following individual objectives were set for Ms Sutton for 2016:

-- safe and predictable operations with particular emphasis on process safety, asset integrity, productivity, output, quality, costs and cash flow; - implementation of progressive rehabilitation to schedule, including: - Pit 1 laterite capping complete; and - dredge and infrastructure commissioned to schedule; - effective implementation of strategies for water management and other environmental controls, including stable and consistent operation of Brine Concentrator; - Ranger 3 Deeps project activities completed to Board expectations regarding progress, studies and shareholder value; - stakeholder support for lease extension and Ranger 3 Deeps project; and - effective leadership behaviours in interaction with employees, the Board and stakeholders including Traditional Owners, regulators, investors and the community.
+- safe and predictable operations with particular emphasis on process safety, asset integrity, productivity, output, quality, costs and cash flow; - effective implementation of strategies for water management, other environmental controls and progressive rehabilitation, including stable and consistent operation of Brine Concentrator; - outcome of Strategic Review endorsed by the Board and effective implemention of strategy; and - effective leadership behaviours in interaction with employees, the Board and stakeholders including Traditional Owners, regulators, investors and the community.